bloxstreet/support/staff-information/store-jobs.md

 The registers are the main job at the store.
 All staff must be able to know how the registers function.

-**Step 1:** Customers will approach you with their items.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach the cashier with their items.
+Make sure to welcome them with a detailed and polite greeting.

 **Step 2:** When they ask to be checked out, click “Open Session” on the register.

 **Step 3:** Type in their username, then click “Submit Payment.”

-**Step 4:** Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.
+**Step 4:** Remind the customer to scan their BloxStreet Cash Card on the payment screen.

+**Step 5:** Once the payment has successfully gone through, thank the customer for shopping at BloxStreet and remind them to come again soon.

 ### Hotel
 {:.text-blue-000}
 {: .no_toc }

-The Hotel is one of our many store departments.
-Customers can rent a suite of their preference.
+The Hotel is one of the many store departments.
+Customers can choose a suite of their preference.

-**Step 1:** Customers will approach you with their order.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach the staff member with their request.
+Make sure to welcome them with a detailed and polite greeting.

-**Step 2:** Click the "Check in" GUI in the register in front of you.
+**Step 2:** Click the 'Check in' GUI on the screen.

-**Step 3:** Go through the tutorial if you haven't already.

-**Step 4:** From the home screen, press the check in button (left), then enter your target's name and select the **Room Type** they prefer.
-Finally, click **Confirm.** To check someone out, press the check out button (right), then enter your target's name and click **Confirm.**
+**Step 3:** From the home screen, press the check in button (left), enter the customer's username, and select the 'Room Type' they prefer.
+Finally, click 'Confirm'.
+To check someone out, press the check out button (right), enter the customer's username, and click 'Confirm'.

-**Step 5:** Wish the customer to have a great day.
+**Step 4:** Once the customer has received their room key, remind them to enjoy the rest of their day.

 ### Pharmacy
 {:.text-blue-000}
 {: .no_toc }

-The pharmacy is one of our many store departments.
-Customers can get medicine here.
+The pharmacy is one of the many store departments.
+Customers can get medicine at it.

-**Step 1:** Customers will approach you at your pharmacy register.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach the pharmacist at their pharmacy station.
+Make sure to welcome them with a detailed and polite greeting.

 **Step 2:** Once the guest has selected what medicine they want, it will be your job to find it.
-Click on the medicine behind you and hand it to them by pressing 'H' and entering their username.
+Click on the medicine behind you and hand it to the guest by pressing 'H' and entering their username.
 If you are on mobile, use the handto system, which is located on the left side of your screen.

-**Step 3:** After you've given the customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.
+**Step 3:** After you have given the guest their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.

 ### Vision Center
 {:.text-blue-000}
 {: .no_toc }

-The Vision Center is one of our many store departments.
+The Vision Center is one of the many store departments.
 The Vision Center is located in the pharmacy.
 Customers can receive a consultation on vision wear.

-**Step 1:** Customers will approach you with their vision issues.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach a staff member with their vision issues.
+Make sure to welcome them with a detailed and polite greeting.

-**Step 2:** Lead the customer to the glasses aisle.
-Have them choose which glasses they prefer best.
+**Step 2:** Lead the customer to the glasses display.
+Have them choose which glasses they prefer most.

-**Step 3:** Wish the customer to have a great day.
+**Step 3:** Remind the customer to enjoy the rest of their day.

 ### Cafe
 {:.text-blue-000}
 {: .no_toc }

-The cafe is a department in the store.
+The cafe is one of the many store departments.
 Customers can come here to relax and enjoy a delectable treat after a long shopping trip.
-It'll be your job to ensure they're in good hands!
+It will be the barista's job to ensure they are in good hands!

-**Step 1:** Customers will approach you at your cafe register.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach the barista at the cafe station.
+Make sure to welcome them with a detailed and polite greeting.

-**Step 2:** After the customer selects their items, it will be your job to prepare them.
-Head over to the counter located behind the cafe registers and make the requested items.
+**Step 2:** After the customer selects their items, it will be the barista's job to prepare them.
+Head over to the counter behind the cafe stations and make the requested items.

 **Step 3:** Hand the customer their requested items.
-To give an order, hold out the item, and then click the letter 'H' and follow the instructions.
-If you are on mobile, click the button on the left side of your screen to begin the process.
+In order to hand an order, hold out the item, click the 'H' key, and follow the given instructions.
+On mobile, click the 'HANDTO' button on the left side of the screen to begin the process.

-**Step 4:** After you've given the customer their requested items, thank them for shopping at BloxStreet and remind them to come again soon.
+**Step 4:** Once the customer has received their requested items, thank them for visiting the cafe and remind them to come again soon.

 ### SubShoppe
 {:.text-blue-000}
 {: .no_toc }

-The SubShoppe is one of our many store departments.
-Customers & staff members will be able to purchase a variety of sandwiches.
+The SubShoppe is one of the many store departments.
+Customers and staff members can purchase a variety of sandwiches.

-**Step 1:** Customers will approach you with their order.
-You should greet them with a friendly greeting.
+**Step 1:** Customers will approach the SubShoppe worker with their order.
+Make sure to welcome them with a detailed and polite greeting.

 **Step 2:** Press the cutting board to receive access to the bread.

-**Step 3:** Place whatever toppings the customer desires.
-Finish the sub by pressing on the cutting board again.
+**Step 3:** Place the toppings the customer desires.
+Finish the sandwich by pressing on the cutting board again.

-**Step 4:** Hand the sandwich to the customer by clicking on 'H' and entering their username.
+**Step 4:** Hand the sandwich to the customer by clicking on the 'H' key and entering their username.
 Wish the customer a great day.

 ### Security
 {:.text-blue-000}
 {: .no_toc }

-**Step 1:** Once you spawn in the staff room, head over to the security uniform.
+**Step 1:** Upon joining the server, head over to the security uniform.
 Wear the uniform by stepping on the rectangle below it.
+Equip the cuffs by pressing and holding the 'E' key (or touch on mobile).
+IMPORTANT: Players may only work as security if they have access to cuffs.
+Junior Team Member+ may purchase cuffs for 600 Robux.

 **Step 2:** Security staff members can cuff players who steal items from the store.
-If you find a player stealing an item, equip your cuffs and click on the player.
-After you that, select the 'Stealing' option.
-Doing this will send the player to the jail.
+If a player is found stealing an item, equip the cuffs and click on the player.
+After doing so, select the 'Stealing' option.
+Doing so will send the player to the jail.
+IMPORTANT: Players may not cuff trollers.
+Instead, contact an HR through the communications server.

 **Step 3:** Security staff members should stand at the security desks.
 One desk is located at the front of the store, and another one is located at the back.